-Apple's name for the 'Intelligent Tracking Prevention' facility that its Safari web browser uses to suppress the use of 3rd party cookies.
+Apple's ITP facility that its Safari web browser uses to suppress the use of third-party cookies.
 The initiative was first launched in 2017 to prevent individuals from being tracked across sites by marketers and analysts.
 ITP has since undergone further iterations that have refined its ability to carry this out.

-Landing Page
+Landing page